VictorRodriguez/FMV_tutorial/fmv.md

 <p>As we can see, the selection of the supported architecture is pretty simple.
-The developer just needs to select the minimum set of architectures to support, such as: AVX2, Intel Atom, AMD or almost every architecture option that GCC accepts from command line.
-At the end, the object dump of this code will have the optimized assemble instructions for each architecture, for example:</p>
+The developer just needs to select the minimum set of architectures to support, such as AVX2, Intel Atom, AMD or almost every architecture option that GCC accepts from the command line.
+At the end, the object dump of this code will have the optimized assembly instructions for each architecture, for example,:</p>

 <pre>
 None AVX code :